PotatoMania/uconsole-cm3/README.md

 ### WiFi & BT

-Because of the operation voltage(3.3V by default) and RPi's limit, the WiFi part of the wireless module cannot run at its highest speed.
-But it should be enough.

 BT serial speed will affect module's wireless performance.
 Just a note.

 For Arch users: there's a [firmware package](https://gitlab.manjaro.org/manjaro-arm/packages/community/ap6256-firmware) to enable WiFi and BT hardware, packaged by Manjaro devs.
 It replaces the firmware packages derived from Armbian's and RPi's repositories, `brcmfmac43456-firmware` in aur and `firmware-raspberrypi` in alarm, respectively.